 In my opinion, introductory college classes will be similar regardless of which school you attend.
 Once you decide on a major, you can pursue those higher level courses at a four-year university.

 For this reason, why not go to an affordable school for your first two years?
 After all, Math 101 will be the same in both places.

-As someone who knows way too much about about student loan debt, I plan on encouraging my children to take a few community college classes in high school and beyond to save on college tuition.
+As someone who knows way too much about student loan debt, I plan on encouraging my children to take a few community college classes in high school and beyond to save on college tuition.